Carlos A. Mannucci: National tournaments

 They won the Regional (Norte) stage of the national championship in 1985, 1987, and 1991 (first tournament).

-The club's final relegation would come in 1994.
-The relegation battle would play until the last match-day.
-Cienciano managed a scoreless draw against Unión Minas which gave it an extra point over the Trujillo-side which earlier that day defeated Melgar, with two goals by Fabían Arias, but wasn't able to avoid relegation.
+The club's final relegation came in 1994.
+The relegation played until the last match-day.
+Cienciano managed a scoreless draw against Unión Minas which gave it an extra point over the Trujillo-side which earlier that day defeated Melgar, with two goals by Fabían Arias, but was not able to avoid relegation.

 Relevant Copa Perú campaigns

 Los Grifos were not able to obtain promotion since 1994 participating in the Copa Perú for most of the 1990s and all of the 2000s.
 While the team was always strong enough to overcome the local Trujillo district and provincial leagues, it found itself at an impasse in the Regional stage of the tournament which it was unable to overcome some nine times.

 The club's best season of all its years in the Copa Perú was the 2009 season under the leadership of club president Daniel Salaverry.
 That year Mannucci overcame the Regional stage by defeating Ramón Castilla, Deportivo Municipal de San Ignacio, and Unión Tarapoto in group B. Its biggest challenge was San Francisco de Asis in the Round of 16.
 The first leg was for San Francisco de Asis which defeated Mannucci in Trujillo by 1–0.
 The second leg was played in Bagua.
 At the 75th minute, Juan Paico scored in a very even match.
 Two minutes later Luis Noriega scored a second to give the Trujillo-side the advantage necessary to move on to the quarter-finals.